Camila-Ribeiro/Body-Balance_Milestone-Project/README.md

 - The user can:
  - Register an account
- - If registered already, user can log in into their account
  - Search for products
  - Purchase products and nutrition plan
+ - If registered already, user can log in into their account and:
     - Access "My profile" page
     - Access Order history
     - Access weekly nutritional plan

 - The site owner/administrator (superuser) can:
- - log in into their account
+ - Log in into their account
  - Search for products
  - Purchase products and nutrition plan
  - Access "Product Management" page